peteralieber/llvm-kclang/KLINGON_README.md

 This is part of the LLVM Project and is available under the Apache License v2.0 with LLVM Exceptions.
 See LICENSE.TXT for license information.

+## Disclaimer

+This is a non-commercial, fan-created work inspired by the Klingon language and the Star Trek universe.
+All related trademarks and copyrights remain the property of their respective owners.
+No ownership is claimed, and use is intended under fair use principles.